hvag/blog/terraform.md

 permalink: /terraform/
 ---

-Let's use Terraform to create a bit of new infrastructure [This doc is a work in progress.
-Check back for updates.]
+Let's use Terraform to create a bit of new infrastructure - This doc is a work in progress.
+Check back for updates.

 -
 ### 1. Purpose